 However, sometimes your backup plugins stop taking automatic backups.
 So back up your website manually using the backup plugin.

 WordPress always recommends using the latest version.
 Otherwise, you may have to face a security issue.

-To manually check for updates visit the WordPress Updates page to make sure that you are running the latest version, as well as check all your installed plugins and themes.
+To check for updates manually, visit the WordPress Updates page and make sure that you are running the latest version.
+Apart from this, also check all your installed plugins and themes.